ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 * Click the "New Issue" button.

 When making your report, be as clear and concise as possible.
-Ude the following list as a guide:
+Use the following list as a guide:

-* Describe the problem.
+* Describe the issue, and why you believe it's a problem.

-* Awa LWM2M Version or commit id.
+* Include the Awa LWM2M version or commit id.

-* Environment details (OS/distribution etc).
+* Describe environment details (OS/distribution etc).

-* Reproduciblity or issue frequency.
+* How often the issue occurs.

-* Steps taken to uncover or reproduce the issue (if any).
+* Steps to take to uncover or reproduce the issue (if any).

 * Expected behaviour.